Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% with descriptions for both parameters.
-The description adds value by explaining the shell parameter's role and providing a usage example, going beyond what the schema provides.
+Schema coverage is 100%, so baseline is 3.
+The description adds value by explaining the shell parameter's purpose and providing an example JSON, clarifying usage beyond the schema's enum description.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.